Forward edge spectrum deployment with tactical vehicle, communications shelter, antennas, rugged compute, and RF links

 Stress test the link budget before deployment.

-The best first discussion is not a product tour.
-It is a review of what must be collected, what must move, what must remain encrypted, and what performance is required under interference.
+Briefings start from the operating constraint — what must move, what must remain encrypted, and what performance is required under interference.

 • DataIQ streams, phase observations, signal events, edge metadata, or compressed artifacts.